cto-ai/events-gitlab-template/README.md

 Action associated with event i.e. "failure", "progressing", "blocked" or "success"

+## Optional Inputs

+The following template fields are optional; however, more complex builds may require them.

+### `BRANCH`

+The `BRANCH` field refers to the git branch name where the change occurs.
+When absent, the template will use the built-in environment variable `CI_COMMIT_BRANCH` exposed by Gitlab CI/CD.

+### `COMMIT`

+The `COMMIT` field refers to the commit id where the change occurs.
+When absent, the template will use the built-in environment variable `CI_COMMIT_SHA` exposed by Gitlab CI/CD.

+### `REPO`

+The `REPO` field refers to the repository name where the change occurs.
+When absent, the template will use the built-in environment variable `CI_PROJECT_PATH` exposed by Gitlab CI/CD.

+### `ENVIRONMENT`

+The `ENVIRONMENT` field refers to the environment in which the workflow is running.
+When absent, the template will use the built-in environment variable `CI_ENVIRONMENT_NAME` exposed by Gitlab CI/CD.

+### `IMAGE`

+The `IMAGE` field refers to the OCI image name or ID associated with this event.

 ## Recommendations

 Define 2 new secrets for your `TOKEN` and `TOKEN` to be passed into the action.